expo/expo/docs/pages/get-started/installation.md

 ### Installing Expo CLI

-To install Expo CLI on your development machine, you need to install it as a global npm package.
-Open the terminal and run the following command:
+To install Expo CLI, you need to install it as a global npm package.
+Open the terminal on your development machine and run the following command:

 <Terminal cmd={[
   '# Install the command line tools',